CGFS93/Automating_Excel/README.md

 # Automating_Excel

 ## Overview of Automating Excel:
-Automating Excel workbook using Python to correct values and create a bar chart.
-Using openpyxl, a for-loop, and structuring a fuction, python enabled the ability to automate tedious work on excel.
+Automating Excel workbook with Python to correct values and create  bar charts.
+Using openpyxl, Python for-loop, and structuring a fuction, python enables automation of tedious excel work.

 ### Purpose:
-The purpose of this project is to show case pythons abilities to automate corrections to workbooks on excel.
-And, automation of visualization via python onto excel as a bar chart.
+Showcase pythons abilities to automate maintanace corrections to excel workbooks.
+Allowing visualization via python onto excel as a bar chart.

 ## Resources